 The Master’s programme is offered in Esbjerg.

-The Master’s programme falls under the Study Board of Civil Engineering, Aalborg University.
+The Master’s programme falls under the Study Board of Built Environment, Aalborg University.

 The Master’s programme falls under the external examiners corps on Nationwide engineering examiners/Building.

 Applicants with a legal right of admission (retskrav)